Swimming with Turtles: Your Palawan Snorkeling Adventure

 • Coral Gardens:

-• Snorkeling with sea turtles often takes place in vibrant coral gardens.
+• Snorkeling with turtles often takes place in vibrant coral gardens.
 The turtles graze on seagrasses and navigate through coral formations, providing a picturesque underwater landscape.

 9. Photography Tips: